vuejs/apollo/packages/docs/pagination/offset-based.md

 ## Reactive variables

-To use offset-based pagination with reactive variables (page-number UI), put `offset` and `limit` into refs:
+To use offset-based pagination with reactive variables (page-number UI), drive `offset` from a ref:

+:::: composition-api
 ```vue twoslash
 <script setup lang="ts">
 import { TypedDocumentNode } from '@apollo/client'